prody/ProDy/doc/tutorial.rst

 >>> slowest_mode = anm[0]
 >>> print slowest_mode
-Mode 1 from p38 ANM analysis
+Mode 1 from ANM p38

 Note that indices in Python start from 0.
 0th mode is the 1st non-zero mode, in this case.